444ghost/kaldi/README.md

 ============
 Kaldi[1] doesn't have any wavelet transform modules but files contained in this repository should help you extract acoustic features using wavelet transforms.
 This work is still in progress for better WERs.

-The conf/wavelet.conf file allows you to change "num-feats" and "decomposition-level" options.
+The conf/wavelet.conf file allows you to change wavelet tranform options.

-The size of window should be carefully chosen when changing "decomposition-level".
-The default setup uses 25ms wide window with 10ms shift.
-This results in 500 samples per window where the decomposition can be applied recursively up to only 8 times, 500 < 2^8 = 256 < 2^9 = 512.
+Currently supports discrete wavelet transform and wavelet packet transform with haar and daubechies 4 wavelets.

 Kaldi version: 5.5.268 77ac79f70